Though crazy cat ladies/gentlemen may argue otherwise, dogs may well be man’s best friend. And few of them make a better friend than Goldendoodles do.

 8. Goldendoodles love learning new stuff.

 Apparently, no one ever told Goldendoodles that old dogs don’t learn new tricks.
 Even as they age, these dogs love learning new tricks and commands.
-Not only are they excellent companions, they can help you stay on your toes too.
+Not only are they excellent companions, but they can also help you stay on your toes too.

 Putting the “Best” in Man’s Best Friend